GFMD SUPPORT FOR MEDIA DEVELOPMENT COMMUNITY THROUGHOUT COVID-19 CRISIS

 Members are invited to add suggestions, comments, and edits to the statement before it is finalised.

 We have continued to host regular member-only webinars throughout the COVID-19 crisis.
 The webinars remain a forum for members to highlight the various projects taking place within the GFMD network and to learn from one another.
 The series continued with The Centre for Law and Democracy (CLD), who adapted their webinar topic in response to the crisis.
-On April 2nd, Toby Mendel, Executive Director of CLD and Laura Notess, CLD’s Legal Officer, hosted a webinar titled “Right to Information in the Time of COVID-19“.
-GFMD members are invited to register to host a webinar as part of this series.
+On April 2nd, Toby Mendel, Executive Director of CLD and Laura Notess, CLD’s Legal Officer, hosted a webinar titled “Right to Information in the Time of COVID-19′ that talked about what GFMD members organisations can do to safeguard information during COVID-19 crisis.
+Read the full report from the webinar here.